Aro1914/Morra/README.md

 ![Screenshot (467)](https://user-images.githubusercontent.com/68448315/184478505-c7c203fe-59af-45d1-8e69-ca3969e56ff8.png)

-For getting this far, I urge you to check [Reach Docs](https://docs.reach.sh) and play around building smart contract and DApps
+For getting this far, I urge you to checkout the [Reach Docs](https://docs.reach.sh) and play around with building smart contract and DApps